 What is the SEM?

 The electricity industry operates a single wholesale market across the island of Ireland which is known as the Single Electricity Market or SEM.
-The SEM is jointly regulated by the UR and the Commission for Energy Regulation (CER) in the Republic of Ireland.
+The SEM is jointly regulated by the UR and the Commission for Regulating Utilities (CRU) in the Republic of Ireland.

 The SEM went live from 01 November 2007 and is designed to offer the least cost source of electricity generation whilst maximising long term reliability and sustainability.